-&lt;sup>1 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective - see explanatory note in the left hand margin.
+&lt;sup>1 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective see explanatory note in the left hand margin.
 The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulation (EU) 2022/1214.

-[include note for the financial products referred to in Article 6, first paragraph, of Regulation (EU) 2020/852 Taxonomy-aligned activities are expressed as a share of:
+[include note for the financial products referred to in Article 6, first paragraph, of Regulation (EU) 2020/852 are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under Regulation (EU) 2020/852.

+- turnover

-turnover reflecting the
+reflecting the

 share of revenue

 from green

 activities of

 investee

 companies.

-capital
+- capital

 expenditure

 (CapEx) showing

 the green

+investments made

+by investee

-investments made by investee companies, e.g. for a transition to a green economy.
+companies, e.g. for

+a transition to a

+green economy.

-operational expenditure (OpEx) reflecting green operational activities of investee companies.
+- operational expenditure (OpEx) reflecting green operational activities of investee companies.